games-on-whales/gow/apps/lutris/_index.md

 # Gamepad-UI
 ![lutris-gamepad-ui](assets/gamepadui.png)

 By default Wolf's Lutris image uses [lutris-gamepad-ui](https://github.com/andrew-ld/lutris-gamepad-ui), a gamepad-navigable frontend for Lutris library along with many settings.

-You may still need Lutris for some operations which are not yet supported by Gamepad UI.
+Typically, you still need Lutris for some operations which are not yet supported by Gamepad UI.
 Just open Gamepad UI menu and select "Open Lutris" to use the classic Lutris.

-You can also disable Gamepad UI by setting the environment variable `WOLF_LUTRIS_GAMEPAD_UI_ENABLE=0` in the `config.toml` file.
+If you only want to use the classic UI of Lutris, you can disable Gamepad UI by setting the environment variable `WOLF_LUTRIS_GAMEPAD_UI_ENABLE=0` in the `config.toml` file.
 Note that by doing so, Gamescope will be disabled and [Sway](https://github.com/swaywm/sway) will be enabled by default, which typically means the screen will be split for multiple windows (tiling layout).
 If you're not familiar with Sway, you'd better set the environment variable `RUN_GAMESCOPE=1` and `RUN_SWAY=0`.